jpbruckler/session-notes/docs/Compendium/Factions/SLD.md

 ## Motto

->[!quote]
+!!! info
->The edge goes to the one with the best information and knows how to use it.
+    The edge goes to the one with the best information and knows how to use it.

 ## Purpose/Goals